ninrod/logbook/shell/git.md

 ## Creating a remote that lives inside the file system

 * Say you have a git repo called `littlegitrepo`.
 You can create a remote that lives inside the file system with this line:
+* credits go to Michael Schwern's `Git for ages 4 and up`.

 ```sh
 # here remote will be a true remote